Football Club Yertsakhu Ochamchira

-Football Club Yertsakhu Ochamchira is a football club in the city of Ochamchire, in the state of Abkhazia that competes in the Abkhazian Premier League.
+Football Club Yertsakhu Ochamchira is a football club in the city of Ochamchira, in the state of Abkhazia that competes in the Abkhazian Premier League.

 History

-Founded on 1993 in the city of Ochamchire in the state of Abkhazia, the club is affiliated with the Football Federation of Abkhazia.
+Founded on 1993 in the city of Ochamchira in the state of Abkhazia, the club is affiliated with the Football Federation of Abkhazia.
+It plays in the Apnsy Super League and finished 4th in the 2024/2025 Season.

+It is one of the most successful clubs in Abkhazia, being tied with two top division titles for 4th with FC Ritsa for the most top division titles.
+Its Hay day was in the mid 1990s, but it has experienced a revival winning the Abkhazian Cup in 2024.